dripnasc/Ecommerce-BDDTesting/README.md

    - change First Name, login and Password in Background statements.

 ###### How to Execute Test
-Once npm is properly intalled, run:
+Once npm is properly intalled, run via npm:
  - To run all test at once: npm test
  - To run a specific feature: npm test features/feature_file_name